Open to opportunities Hi, I'm Ben Schippers

 By the Numbers

-3 → 150 agents Co-founded enterprise support program, scaled it 50x
+3 → 150 agents Co-founded the program, hired the team, built the playbook

 Background